-This device complies with Part 15 of the FCC rules and RSS 210 of Industry Canada.
-Operation is subject to the following conditions:
+This device complies with Part 15 of the FCC Rules and with Industry Canada licence-exempt RSS standard(s).
+Operation is subject to the following two conditions:

-- This device may not cause harmful interference. - This device must accept any interference received, including interference that may cause undesired operation.
+- 1. This device may not cause harmful interference, and - 2.
+This device must accept any interference received, including interference that may cause undesired operation